-Eric Fruits is a senior scholar at the International Center for Law and Economics and an adjunct professor of economics at Portland State University, where he is also editor of the Center for Real Estate Quarterly Report.
+Eric Fruits is a senior scholar at the International Center for Law & Economics and an adjunct professor of economics at Portland State University.

-As an expert in statistics, Eric has provided expert testimony regarding real estate transactions, profit projections, agricultural commodities, and war crimes allegations.
-His expert testimony has been submitted to state courts, federal courts, and an international court.
+As an expert in statistics, Eric has provided expert testimony regarding securities transactions, real estate, profit projections, agricultural commodities, and war crimes allegations.
+He has testified in state courts, federal courts, and an international court.

 Eric has written peer-reviewed articles on initial public offerings (IPOs), the municipal bond market, real estate, and the formation and operation of cartels.
 His economic analysis has been widely cited and has been published in The Economist, the Wall Street Journal, and a numerous regional newspapers.